 Surge and lightning protection may also have to be considered given that most installations are "in the wild".
-It is important to note that the NEP390 series probes have the stainless steel casing terminated to the cable shield.
+It is important to note that the NEP390S series probe with the stainless steel casing has its case terminated to the cable shield.
 There is no electrical contact between the casing and the probe electronics.